-The instrument indirectly held by us relates to a right of first offer (Recht zur Abgabe eines ersten Angebots) contained in a Shareholders Agreement, which was signed in 2007 and ends on 02 August 2017, between ZETA FINANCE S.A. and PFC S.r.l. as minority shareholders and Red & Black Holdco S.à r.l. and Red & Black Holdco S.à r.l. ("Topco").
+The instrument indirectly held by us relates to a right of first offer (Recht zur Abgabe eines ersten Angebots) contained in a Shareholders Agreement, which was signed in 2007 and ends on 02 August 2017, between ZETA FINANCE S.A. and PFC S.r.I. as minority shareholders and Red & Black Holdco S.à r.I. and Red & Black Holdco 2 S.à r.I. as majority shareholders of the holding company Red & Black Topco S.à r.I. ("Topco").
 The instrument indirectly held by us is directly held by ZETA FINANCE S.A. which is directly controlled by us.